muditaz/movies-tv-series-app/README.md

 - Implemented infinite scrolling for search result component.
 - Edge cases also covered with respect to search result component.
 - Bug fix of Genres.
+- Explore page completed with infinite scrolling functionality.
-tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, color of carousel arrows, page not found
+- Sorting and genres filter functionality completed. tmdb api failure page, clicking on search button should also submit, decision on Lazy Images, change Logo, color of carousel arrows, page not found, Genres Dropdown improve.